heshanthenura/VulnRepo/notes/db-ports.md

 # Database Ports and Default Credentials

+> **Disclaimer:**
+> The port numbers and default credentials listed in this table are based on common default configurations.
+However, these values may vary across different versions of the respective databases, as well as in customized setups.
+Always verify the current configurations before use.

 | Name                 | Port   | Username      | Password       |
 | -------------------- | ------ | ------------- | -------------- |
 | MySQL                | 3306   | root          | root           |